-Main walls

-Repair category 1

-Notes Minor weathering of render work and stonework was noted consistent with the age of the structure.
-Ongoing maintenance and repair work should be anticipated.
+Main walls Repair category 2 Notes General wear and tear was noted to the render finishes consistent with the age of the structure.
+Future maintenance and repair work should be anticipated.
+Any documentation pertaining to the introduction of the cavity wall insulation should be obtained and held with Titles.